Nickztar/EFCore.TimescaleDB.Extensions/README.md

                    }).Build();
 ```

-4. Use the `IsHyperProperty(...)` extension of the `PropertyBuilder` to select the entities which should be audited:
+4. Use the `IsHyperTable(...)` extension of the `EntityTypeBuilder` to select the entities which should be configured:

 ```csharp